 A really helpful description of why many plants are poisonous to cats is contained in the opening 30 seconds of Garden Up’s video tutorial below.

-Note: The video doesn’t mention Rubber plants directly but I found it extremely helpful nonetheless in researching content for this article.
+Note: The video doesn’t mention Rubber plants directly but I found it nonetheless in researching content for this article.

 Are any varieties of rubber plant safe for cats?

 Bred from the Indian rubber tree there are quite a few rubber plant variants now popular as indoor plants, each with physiological differences such as more compact growth, larger leaf structures and of course differences in colors and patterns.